samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 As the Towers of High Sorcery fell in later ages, the orbs were destroyed or faded into legend, and only three are thought to survive.
 Their magic has been warped over the centuries.
 Their primary purpose of calling dragons still functions, but they also allow some measure of control over dragons.

 Each orb contains the essence of an evil dragon, a presence that resents any attempt to coax magic from it.
-Those who try to wield an orb’s magic but lack sufficient force of personality might find themselves under the orb’s control.
+Those who try to wield an orb's magic but lack sufficient force of personality might find themselves under the orb's control.

 An orb is an etched crystal globe about 10 inches in diameter.
 When used, it grows to about 20 inches in diameter, and mist swirls inside it.

-While attuned to an orb, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to peer into the orb’s depths.
+While attuned to an orb, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to peer into the orb's depths.
 You must then make a DC 15 Charisma saving throw.
 On a successful save, you control the orb for as long as you remain attuned to it.
 On a failed save, the orb imposes the [Charmed](/sources/dnd/free-rules/rules-glossary#CharmedCondition) condition on you for as long as you remain attuned to it.

-While you are Charmed by the orb, you can’t voluntarily end your Attunement to it, and the orb casts [Suggestion](/spells/2619101-suggestion) on you at will (save DC 18), urging you to work toward the evil ends it desires.
+While you are Charmed by the orb, you can't voluntarily end your Attunement to it, and the orb casts [Suggestion](/spells/2619101-suggestion) on you at will (save DC 18), urging you to work toward the evil ends it desires.
 The dragon essence within the orb might want many things: the annihilation of a particular society or organization, freedom from the orb, to spread suffering in the world, to advance the worship of Tiamat, or something else the DM decides.

 ***Random Properties.*** An *Orb of Dragonkind* has the following random properties (see "[Artifacts](/sources/dnd/dmg-2024/treasure#Artifacts)" in this chapter):